rschramm9/AHNC_MOTUS_KIOSK/WINDOWS_FIRSTRUN_README.md

 It is important that user MOTUS_KIOSK have properly configured screen saver timeouts and notification setting as we want the Kiosk to manage itself unattended.

-As user=MOTUS_KIOSK clean up desktop, set screen saver correctly, turn off notifications etc
+As user=MOTUS_KIOSK clean up desktop, set screen saver correctly, turn off notifications etc I recommend you follow  "Appendix 1.
+Common Cleanup"  completely.

-Follow  "Appendix 1.
-Common Cleanup"
+***As a minimum you should perform step in Appendix 1 Sections 1.5 and 1.7 for MOTUS_KIOSK***

 #### Main 16.0 - Install SSH (Optional)